 Our trade secrets, know-how and other unregistered proprietary rights are a key aspect of our intellectual property portfolio.
 While we take reasonable steps to protect our trade secrets and confidential information and enter into confidentiality and invention assignment agreements intended to protect such rights, such agreements can be difficult and costly to enforce or may not provide adequate remedies if violated, and we may not have entered into such agreements with all relevant parties.
-Such agreements may be breached and trade secrets or confidential information may be willfully or unintentionally disclosed, including by employees who may leave our company and join our competitors or our competitors or other parties may learn of the information in some other way.
+Such agreements may be breached and trade secrets or confidential information may be willfully or unintentionally disclosed, including by employees who may leave our company and join our competitors, or our competitors or other parties may learn of the information in some other way.
 Additionally, certain unauthorized use of our intellectual property may go undetected, or we may face legal or practical barriers to enforcing our legal rights even where unauthorized use is detected.
 The disclosure to, or independent development by, a competitor of any of our trade secrets, know-how or other technology not protected by a patent or other intellectual property system could materially reduce or eliminate any competitive advantage that we may have over such competitor.
 This concern could manifest itself in particular with respect to our proprietary materials that are used with our systems.
 Portions of our proprietary materials may not be afforded patent protection.
 Our pending patent applications may not be granted, and we may not be able to obtain foreign patents or pending applications corresponding to our U.S. patents.
-Even if foreign patents are granted, effective enforcement in foreign countries may also be able to develop similar technology independently or design around our patents and other intellectual property.
-Any of the foregoing events would lead to increased competition and reduce our revenue or gross margin, which would adversely affect our operating results.
+Even if foreign patents are granted, effective enforcement in foreign countries may not be available.
+If our patents and other intellectual property do not adequately protect our technology, our competitors may be able to offer products similar to ours.
+Our competition and reduce our revenue or gross margin, which would adversely affect our operating results.